maker-society-svq/noise-pollution-meter/README.md

-# IoTSoundSensor-sandbox
+# Noise Pollution Meter

-Battery powered IoT device that reports outdoor sound levels via LoRaWAN for The Things Network.
-This repository is a place to publish all our tests and experiments regarding the development.
+Battery powered IoT device that reports outdoor sound levels to ThingsBoard IoT Platform via WiFi.
+This will lay the groundwork for a LoRaWAN device sending data via TheThingsNetwork.